Head to head

 Even

-Native Python sandbox — agents can run scripts in real-time with access to Knolo APIs, modify minds, query Table Minds with pandas, and trigger actions.
+Native Python sandbox.
+Agents run scripts in real time with direct access to Knolo API methods, query Table Minds with pandas, modify Minds, and call any tool.

-Adapt writes and runs code in an isolated sandbox per task — used for analysis, dashboard builds, and ad-hoc tool calls.
-Mature, opaque-to-user execution.
+Adapt writes and runs code in an isolated sandbox per task, mostly for API calls and dashboard builds.
+Powerful but opaque to end users.

 Auto-deployed internal apps and dashboards